64 Questions to Ask Your New SEO Writing Client [Updated for 2022]

 Anyone who knows me knows that I tend to ask a lot of questions.

 Sure, that means that you’ll be spending an hour (or more) on the phone.
 But just as you wouldn’t enter a marriage without a pretty solid “getting to know you” process, you shouldn’t start writing without a solid customer interview under your belt.

-After all, how can you write specific, action-oriented content if you don’t have any specific information?
+After all, how can you write specific, action-oriented content if you don’t have any detailed information?

 Here are 56 of my favorite questions to ask a new copywriting client – enjoy!

 Important: Ask these questions after your client has signed on the bottom line.
 Although you may touch on some of these topics during the sales phase, it’s best to save the “meat” of your questions for the kick-off client call.